 3. Heart Rate

-- Pulse Oximeter: While a pulse oximeter is used for measuring oxygen in the blood, mainly it measures the pulse.
-The common approach shines light through a thin part of the body like a finger or earlobe, and is very accurate.
+- Pulse Oximeter: While a pulse oximeter is used for measuring oxygen in the blood, it mainly measures the pulse.
+The common approach shines light through a thin part of the body like a finger or earlobe and is very accurate.
 The less common reflective approach reflects light off any body part but may be less accurate.

 - Pressure Sensor: Another way to measure pulse is with pressure.
-If you put your finger on your wrist,you can feel your pulse, and a pressure sensor can also sense it.
+If you put your finger on your wrist, you can feel your pulse, and a pressure sensor can also sense it.

 4. Blood Oxygen

 EMG measures the same sort of electrical signal but on muscles.
-A common place to measure is on the forearm.
+A commonplace to measure is on the forearm.
 You can detect individual muscles in the forearm and detect which finger is moving from an EMG signal.
-However, if you don’t have an accurate reference on the arm and are off by a few millimeters, its sensing the wrong muscle, and you’re detecting the wrong finger.
+However, if you don’t have an accurate reference on the arm and are off by a few millimeters, it’s sensing the wrong muscle, and you’re detecting the wrong finger.
 So how do you position something on the wrist that’s accurate within one or two millimeters?
 You could put an ink dot there, but that will wear away and will be a problem.

-For an EEG, measuring brain signals, the only place to do it is on the head.
+For an EEG, measuring brain signals is the only place to do it on the head.
 The forehead or the temples are convenient places.
 There are helmets to do these measurements with a large number of leads.
 It would be nice if there were another location enabling the device to be worn for a long time.
 A hat is okay, but not typically indoors.

 9. Blood Pressure